AGM-Studio/EasySQL/README.md

 This library allow you to run SQL Databases without knowing even SQL.
 This library will create SQL queries and execute them as you request and is very simple to use.

+### This library is still under development, so we appreciate if you help us improve it on the GitHub!

 ### Having an issue?
 You can always find someone on our discord server here:
 > https://discord.gg/6exsySK